-- a) If your Contract is for the Winter Session: - be registered in at least 9 units of undergraduate course work in a degree granting program at the University, consisting of at least 4.5 units per term, during the 2024/2025 Winter Session; - ii. be registered in a full-time graduate program at the University in the Faculty of Graduate Studies (The Faculty of Graduate Studies definition of a fulltime graduate program is: a graduate student is full-time if enrolled for a single term (Fall, Spring or Summer) in courses totaling 3.0 or more units, OR enrolled in dissertation (699), thesis (599), project (598 or 596), or co-op work term (800+); - iii. be participating in a co-op work term within the greater Victoria area (allowed once per academic year); or - iv. be approved for exceptions to the eligibility requirements under the Priority Consideration Process - b) If your Contract is for the Fall Term or Spring Term: - i. be registered in at least 4.5 units of undergraduate course work at the University during the applicable session; - ii. be registered in a full-time graduate program in the Faculty of Graduate Studies at the University (full-time definition outlined above); - iii. be participating in a co-op work term within the greater Victoria area (allowed once per academic year); or
+- a) If your Contract is for the Winter Session: - be registered in at least 9 units of undergraduate course work in a degree granting program at the University, consisting of at least 4.5 units per term, during the 2025/2026 Winter Session; - ii. be registered in a full-time graduate program at the University in the Faculty of Graduate Studies (The Faculty of Graduate Studies definition of a fulltime graduate program is: a graduate student is full-time if enrolled for a single term (Fall, Spring or Summer) in courses totaling 3.0 or more units, OR enrolled in dissertation (699), thesis (599), project (598 or 596), or co-op work term (800+); - iii. be participating in a co-op work term within the greater Victoria area (allowed once per academic year); or - iv. be approved for a reduced course load as an exception to the eligibility requirements under the Priority Consideration Process - b) If your Contract is for the Fall Term or Spring Term: - i. be registered in at least 4.5 units of undergraduate course work at the University during the applicable session; - ii. be registered in a full-time graduate program in the Faculty of Graduate Studies at the University (full-time definition outlined above); - iii. be participating in a co-op work term within the greater Victoria area (allowed once per academic year); or

-- iv. be approved for exceptions to the eligibility requirements under the Priority

-Consideration Process - c) If your Contract is for the full year (Fall, Spring and Summer Terms) (For Graduate students only): - Be registered in a full-time graduate program in the Faculty of Graduate Studies at the University (full-time definition outlined above). - ii. be approved for exceptions to the eligibility requirements under the Priority Consideration Process
+- iv. be approved for a reduced course load as an exception to the eligibility requirements under the Priority Consideration Process - c) If your Contract is for the full year (Fall, Spring and Summer Terms) (For Graduate students only): - Be registered in a full-time graduate program in the Faculty of Graduate Studies at the University (full-time definition outlined above). - ii. be approved for a reduced course load as an exception to the eligibility requirements under the Priority Consideration Process